imnuvi/CheatBook/elixir/4_Maps_Dicts_Structs/Maps_dicts_structs.md

 </code>

-here the a_name is matched with the "Dave" value and so the value of a_name variable is Dave
+here the a_name is matched with the "Dave" value and so the value of a_name variable is Davee

+LOOPS:
+assume we have a list of dictionaries that contain person name and their height.
+If we want to filter out people whose height is greater than a specified number, we can pattern match the elements to their height and inspect only if condition is satisfied.s